railsware/js-routes/Readme.md

 ## JsRoutes and Heroku

-Heroku environment has a specific problems with setup.
-It is impossible to use asset pipeline in this environment.
-You should use "Very Advanced Setup" schema in this case.
+When using this setup on Heroku, it is impossible to use the asset pipeline.
+You should use the "Very Advanced Setup" schema in this case.

 For example create routes.js.erb in assets folder with needed content: